 Even though I wasn’t out for revenge when I wrote the book, and therefore, had the common decency to conceal your real names and omit certain events that would’ve called you out for the devils you are, I consciously chose not to identify your sorry butts.
 So, go ahead, show some chutzpah.
 Get offended, get angry, talk smack, I don’t care.

 ‘You see?
-The thing you don’t realize is that by taking offense?
-By getting enraged, furious, and bent out of shape, you unwittingly called yourselves out!
+The thing you don’t realize is that by getting your noses out of joint, you unwittingly called yourselves out!
 By opening your mouths, you exposed yourselves, and as I already knew you would!
 So, who’s the “retard” now?

-I would’ve put on a poker face because I wouldn’t want anyone to know that I was one of the idiots who acted so immature back in the day!
-That I was one of the brutes that mistreated so horribly an innocent person, who back then, was powerless to defend herself!
-And here another newsflash, classmates!
-Today, bullies don’t get the glory and respect they got back in the ‘1980s?
-Mmmkay?
+I would’ve put on a poker face because I wouldn’t want anyone to know that I was one of the idiots who acted so immature back in the day- that I was one of the brutes that mistreated so horribly a person, who back then, was powerless to defend herself!
+And here another newsflash.
+Today, bullies don’t get the glory they got back in the ‘1980s.

 People look down on bullies nowadays!